liqiaofeng1990/liqiaofeng1990.github.io/_research/research-1.md

 3. Output responses.

 The forward problem is defined as calculating the output of a certain structure if information on input forces and structure properties is given.
 Identification of system parameters or model based on known input and output is called type-I inverse problem.
 Identification of input forces based on known system model and measured output is type-II inverse problem, the focus of this article and the theme of my Ph.D. reserach.

+For linear elastic structures, the input-output mapping, i.e. the system model, is generally quite straight forward.
+In frequency domain, it can be represented by a frequency response function.
+In time domain, the mapping is characterized by a Duhamel's intergral.
+In this sense, time domain inverse force identification is mathematically equivalent to solving the type II Volterra integral equation.
+This problem is generally ill-conditioned or ill-posed.
+So a majority of our efforts have been directed to developing specilized regularization techniques for this problem.